advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-AdminConsent.md

-# AAD Auth Failures - Calling principal cannot consent due to lack of permissions
+# AAD Auth Failures - Administrator has not provided consent to use SfB Web APIs

+_"Calling principal cannot consent due to lack of permissions."_

 _**Applies to:** Skype for Business 2015_